ascii-boxes/boxes/README.Win32.txt

-boxes 1.1 Win32 port Information                     Date: 03-Aug-2006
+boxes 1.1.2 Win32 port Information                     Date: 16-Jan-2015

-This is the Win32 Version of boxes 1.1, built from the official source tarball.
-It was built using gcc 3.4.2 (mingw-special) with MinGW 3.9.
+This is the Win32 Version of boxes 1.1.2, built from the official source tarball.
+Many thanks to Ron Aaron <ron@aaron-tech.com> for making this Windows build possible!
-Many thanks to Ron Aaron <ron@mossbayeng.com> for originally helping me with the Win32 port of boxes!
-I could use his information for the version 1.0.1 port to build this one, too.

 General information may be found in the generic README file provided with this archive and at http://boxes.thomasjensen.com/, the boxes home page.